kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 8.  **Pay attention to self-talk:** Observe the language and tone of your inner dialogue.
 Notice if you frequently use negative or self-critical language, as this can provide clues about your limiting beliefs.

-## How to overcome limiting beliefs
+## How to Overcome Limiting Beliefs

 - **Step 1 (Awareness): Recognize that you have a belief and that it is limiting**
     - Identify your limiting beliefs using the methods mentioned above.